-Complexities exist around hiring and managing international employees from afar that must be considered.
-The points below and the corresponding checklists will help you map out an appropriate legal position and identify variances between the U.S. and other countries when you hire foreign employees.
+There are a lot of complexities when hiring and managing international employees.
+To avoid the pitfalls you need to map out an appropriate legal position and identify variances between the U.S. and other countries before hiring foreign employees.

 The U.S. law that defines an at-will employment relationship as one in which either party (employer or employee) can immediately terminate the employment relationship at any time, with or without any advance warning.

-Sending a foreign employee a letter offering at-will employment occurs often and is a common mistake when presented to a non-U.S. resident, as there is no concept of an at-will employee outside of the United States.
+Sending a foreign employee a letter offering at-will employment occurs often and is a common mistake when presented to a non-U.S. resident.
+That's because there is no concept of an at-will employee outside of the U. S.

-For example, in Brazil, an employee termination depends on whether the employer has cause to terminate.
+For example, in Brazil, an employee termination depends on whether the employer has cause to be terminated.
 However, cause to terminate is generally limited to cases of gross misconduct and therefore excludes terminations because of poor performance or economic reasons.

-- Are there qualifying criteria for termination, such as duration of service, local headcount, salary thresholds, etc.?
+- Are there qualifying criteria for termination, such as duration of service or salary thresholds?

-- Is there a local system of termination penalty payments in lieu of just cause (as in Spain)?
+- Is there a local system of termination penalty payments in lieu of just cause (like there is in Spain)?